Hello.A research notebook on Bayesian optimization in high dimensions.

-I'm working on the optimization of black-box functions with Bayesian Optimization with a focus on high-dimensional functions with hundreds of input parameters.
-I'm interested in exploring the limits of high-dimensional Bayesian optimization and developing scalable and reliable algorithms for optimizing a broad set of high-dimensional problems.
+My work focuses on the optimization of black-box functions with Bayesian optimization, with an emphasis on high-dimensional functions with hundreds of input parameters.
+I'm interested in exploring the limits of high-dimensional Bayesian optimization and developing scalable, reliable algorithms for a broad range of high-dimensional problems.

 SMOG is a scalable meta-learning model for multi-objective Bayesian optimization that learns correlations between objectives with a structured joint multi-output Gaussian process, caching meta-task fits and integrating cleanly with standard acquisition functions.